 The Chisman Creek Story

 Sometimes music lovers follow their hearts and become full-time musicians.
-Sometimes, they follow a different current and wait for the day when music can take its rightful place in their lives.
-This is the story of Chisman Creek Band.
-These music lovers became military members, medical professionals, teachers, shipbuilders, and contractors until, one day, their dream of performing music became a reality, and Chisman Creek Band was born.
+Sometimes, they follow a different current, waiting for the day when music can take its rightful place in their lives.
+This is the story of Chisman Creek Band, music lovers who became military members, medical professionals, teachers, shipbuilders, and realtors.
+Then, one day, Chisman Creek Band was born and their dreams of performing music became a reality.

-Dean considers himself so lucky to have always made a living as a musician.
-He was hired on as a fiddler for Colonial Williamsburg at age 14, and before graduating high school he also played two seasons in the Country Show at Busch Gardens.
-Dean majored in music in college and paid his way playing anywhere and everywhere for tuition, rent and food.
-After college he returned to Williamsburg to play fiddle and revive the lost art of playing the Ben Franklin’s glass armonica.
-While enjoying continued success in his solo career, he enjoys getting back to Bluegrass and Country with the fine folks in CCB.
+Dean considers himself as lucky to have always made a living as a musician.
+Hired as a fiddler for Colonial Williamsburg at age 14, Dean played two seasons in the Country Show at Busch Gardens before graduating high school.
+Majoring in music in college, he paid his way through school playing anywhere and everywhere for tuition, rent, and food.
+After college, he returned to Williamsburg to play fiddle and to revive the lost art of playing the historical instrument, the Glass Armonica, invented by Benjamin Franklin.
+While enjoying continued success in his solo career, Dean enjoys playing some different styles of music with CCB when he's available.

-Born and raised in Los Angles Jim has been interested in music ever since his parents sent him to accordion lessons when he was in 3rd grade.
-He soon took up the guitar and enjoyed playing for friends and family.
-He was commissioned in the U.S. Air Force in 1990 and visited many interesting places and met many interesting people.
-He eventually ended up in Virginia where he retired.
-Along the way he played in a classic rock band, Wire-to-Wire, while stationed in Germany and served in several church worship bands.
-When he arrived in Virginia, his church already had several guitar players, but no bassist.
-The rest, as they say, is history.
-He started playing electric bass and fell in love with the low end.
-After saving his pennies for a long time and a helpful funding boost from my biggest fan, his wife, he bought the upright bass he plays today.
-He says he's been quite blessed to have teamed up with the musicians in Chisman Creek and is be able to share his passion for music with others.
+A Los Angeles native, Jim became interested in music in third grade when his parents sent him to accordion lessons, soon inspiring him to also take up the guitar.
+Commissioned in the U.S. Air Force, Jim has visited many interesting places and met many amazing people.
+While stationed in Germany, he played in a classic rock band, Wire-to-Wire, and he has served in several worship bands.
+When he arrived in Virginia, his church had no bassist; the rest, as they say, is history.
+After playing electric bass, Jim fell in love with the low end.
+He saved his pennies, and with a boost from his biggest fan, his wife, bought the upright bass he plays today.
+Jim feels blessed to share his passion for music through CCB.

 Promotional photos courtesy of Danielle Jackson Photography, www.danielles-photography.com